dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/set-up-snowflake-native-app.md

     Make sure to replace `SNOWFLAKE.CORTEX_USER`, `DEPLOYMENT_USER`, and `SL_USER` with the appropriate strings for your environment.

 1. Create a schema `dbt_sl_llm` in the deployment database.
-The deployment user will need write access to create necessary tables in that schema.
-The SL user only needs read access to this schema.
+The deployment user needs write access to create the necessary tables in this schema and the SL user needs only read access to it.
 Open a Snowflake SQL worksheet and run these statements:

     ```sql
     create schema YOUR_DEPLOYMENT_DATABASE.dbt_sl_llm;